toddmaustin/spectre-rust/README.md

 If this occurs, rebuild and rerun the program 20 more times, if you don't see any successful infiltration of secret data, then the attack will not work on you system.

+## I'm unconvinced that this attack is actually working!

+Feeling skeptical?
+Not sure if we are just grabbing the data from the wrong string?
+If so, look for the comment with "CONFIRMING EXPERIMENT" and follow the directions to implement a confirming experiment.
+In this experiment, the Spectre V1 attack gadget doesn't communicate the output of SECRET[], but rather each letter of SECRET[] plus 1, so the SECRET string of "Hello World Hello" becomes "Ifmmp!Xpsme!Ifmmp".
+Make the changes it asks for and rerun the experiment, if you ever see "Ifmmp!Xpsme!Ifmmp" in the output, Spectre V1 must be working.
+"Ifmmp!Xpsme!Ifmmp" is not stored anywhere in memory, it only exists in the mispeculation stream of the function fetch_function().
+That is plainly due to a Spectre V1 leakage!

 ## Licensing Details

 This attack code is made available for use under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0)